-Fig. 4 explains another problem intuitively.
+Fig.4 explains another problem intuitively.
 During MR's long term disconnection, there will be large amount of data buffered at agents.
 Just after reconnection, agents may send them all together and there will be a sudden surge in monitoring traffic.
-It causes congestion of MR's upstream link and may seriously affect to other communications of MNs.
-If MR moves into a narrow bandwidth environment, the affect of this problem become severe.
+It causes congestion of MR's upstream link and may seriously affects other communications of MNs.
+If MR moves into a narrow bandwidth environment, the effect of this problem become severe.
 We need to control the timing or the amount of monitoring traffic to avoid this.
+Also, since the number of MNs are much larger than the HAs, the influence of managed data collected from HA should be much smaller than the MNs/MR. Therefore, we mainly focus on the cases where managed objects are collected from MNs/MRs and not from HA.